prismicio/slice-machine-pre-alpha/README.md

 Make sure to view the complete list of components [here](https://prismic.io), or scroll down if want to contribute! 👇

-⭐️Oh and star us on GitHub — it helps!
+⭐️Oh and star us on GitHub — it helps

 ### Motivation
 Developing websites sometimes feels tedious and redundant.
 In addition to choosing a framework and build tools, you'll need to design the same components over again and find a way to feed them with content.